ehanahamed/ehdotfiles/docs/installation.md

     - at least 20GB storage
     - at least 2GB RAM
     - x86_64 cpu
- - basic linux shell knowledge
+ - *basic* linux knowledge
-    - (**COPYING COMMANDS WITHOUT UNDERSTANDING THEM CAN HARM YOUR COMPUTER!!!**)
- - basic understanding of how software, files, operating systems, and partitions work
+ - *basic* understanding of how software, files, operating systems, and partitions work
-    - (**CHANGING SETTINGS EXPLAINED HERE WITHOUT PROPER UNDERSTANDING CAN HAMR YOUR COMPUTER!!!**)
  - enough time
     - (you will NOT be able to use ANYTHING on your computer during some installation steps)
     - the whole installation process takes around 1 or 2 hours